willieLjohnson/liwatecblog/_posts/projectsetup.md

 ## TypeScript, Vite, and BabylonJS

-If you need a fast, reliable, and light-weight way to create 3D browser games you've landed on the right post.
-With BabylonJS, a powerful 3D engine; Vite, one of the latest fast and lightweight build tools; and TypeScript, arguably a better version of JavaScript, we can create decent sized WebGL games with realistic graphics, physics, skeletal animation, and post-processing effects just to name a few of the features.
+If you need a fast, reliable, and lightweight way to create 3D browser games you've landed on the right post.
+With BabylonJS, a powerful 3D engine; Vite, one of the latest fast and lightweight build tools; and TypeScript, arguably a better version of JavaScript, we can create decent-sized WebGL games with realistic graphics, physics, skeletal animation, and post-processing effects just to name a few of the features.

 Let's get right into it!